Contents

 00003070 47 43 43 3a 20 28 55 62 75 6e 74 75 20 31 31 2e |GCC: (Ubuntu 11.|

 Yet steganography is a much broader concept and it isn’t limited to bit manipulation.
-For example, one could argue that port knocking is a form of steganography, too, but this is somewhat tangential here.2 One thing that is common among these methods is that the embedded message is either invisible or, upon first inspection, looks like noise.
+For example, one could argue that port knocking is a form of steganography, too, but this is somewhat of a tangent here.2 One thing that is common among these methods is that the embedded message is either invisible or, upon first inspection, looks like noise.
 And there is something else that looks like noise: the lowest bits of floating-point numbers.
 So let’s talk about those.

 Hiding a message in floating-point numbers